Cross-country skiing with children

 Snow.
 Fun.
 Family

 No question, children always want to be with you everywhere.
 Sports activities like cross-country skiing are no exception.
-However, there are certain points you should bear in mind when taking the family on a cross-country skiing trip.
+However, there are certain points you should bear in mind when taking the family on a cross-country skiing trip to Lenzerheide.

 When a child is ready for the cross-country trail is entirely individual: depending on how athletic he or she is, whether he or she can already ski and how much stamina he or she has.
 But basically it makes sense from the age of four.